NamGyu-Lee/Manga-Translator-GUI/README.md

 # Manga-Translator-GUI

+## What is this?
+The goal of this project is to enable general users to easily translate the text in images within a folder into their desired language, all at once.

 This tool is based on the Batch operation support provided by the Docker image from the [zyddnys/manga-image-translator](https://github.com/zyddnys/manga-image-translator) project.

 The project is designed to enable general users to access and use the Batch operation feature more easily.